PIA for Torrenting: Is It Safe for Torrents in 2023?

 PIA uTorrent SOCKS5 Proxy Guide

-Follow the instructions from the first paragraph in the previous section to generate your username and password.
+- Follow steps 1-3 from the previous section to generate your username and password.

 - Use proxy for hostname lookups